 Today we’ll take the journey to Romania in Bucharest to meet Georgia Mihalcea.
-She is an entrepreneur with over 10 years of experience in various fields and industries.
+She is an entrepreneur with about 20 years of experience in various fields and industries.

 She embraced open innovation realm as a natural extension of her entrepreneurial side.

 The problems she succesfully answered through open innovation are: